UBOS-tech/AI-Chatbot-Starter-Kit/README.md

 - Bot settings (name, prepared messages, AI settings)
 - Telegram bot token (for sending messages and typing indicators)

-### Error Handling and Debugging

-The flow includes basic error handling for API failures and unexpected responses.
-Multiple debug nodes are included throughout the flow for monitoring and troubleshooting purposes.

 ### Notes for Developers

 - Ensure all required Node-RED nodes are installed, particularly for Chroma DB integration.